WDD 131: Dynamic Web Fundamentals

 x += y; // x is now 15 and y is still 10

-You can write JavaScript code directly in the browser's console to test it yourself.
-To do this in most browsers, right-click on the page, select "Inspect" or "Inspect Element," and then go to the "Console" tab.
-You can then type directly into the console and press Enter to execute it.
+You can write JavaScript code directly in the browser's console to test it.
+Open DevTools, switch to the Console tab, type your code, and press Enter to run it.

 Video Demonstration: [ 20 seconds ]